ASHIQ02KHAN/C-programme/README.md

-Home for thirty trilion fifty ten billion.
+Home for thirty trilion  sixty and two billion.